limbernie/WSHooker/README.md

 ## Feedback

-If you have ideas or suggestions how to make GootUnloader better, please DM me ([@limbernie](https://twitter/limbernie)) in Twitter, thank you!
+If you have ideas or suggestions how to make GootUnloader better, please DM me ([@limbernie](https://twitter/limbernie)) in Twitter.
+Thank you!